edubart/nelua-lang/docs/pages/overview.md

 -- a is deduced to be of type 'any', because it could hold an 'integer' or a 'boolean'
 ```

-The **any type is poorly supported** at the moment, so please at the moment **avoid this situation**, that is, avoid making the compiler deduce types collisions that would be deduced to the `any` type.
-Usually you don't want use any types anyway, as they are less efficient.
+**The any type is poorly supported** at the moment, so please **avoid this situation** for now, that is, avoid making the compiler deduce types collisions that would result in an `any` type.
+Usually, you don't want use any types anyway, as they are less efficient.
 Collision between different numeric types are fine,
-the compiler always resolves to the largest appropriate number type.
+as the compiler always resolves to the largest appropriate number type.
 {:.alert.alert-warning}

 ### Zero initialization

-Variables declared but not defined early are always initialized to zeros by default,
+Variables declared but not defined early are always initialized to zeros by default.
-this prevents undefined behaviors:
+This prevents undefined behaviors:

 ```nelua
 local a -- variable of deduced type 'any', initialized to 'nil'